-The Miwok 100K could not take place without many wonderful volunteers who mark the course, prepare food for and work at the aid stations and the start/finish, and help remove the ribbons and clean up afterwards.
+The Miwok 100K could not take place without many wonderful volunteers who mark the course, work at the aid stations and the start/finish, and help remove the ribbons and clean up afterwards.

 If you’d like to be indispensable (and have a lot of fun without running all that way), let us know when you’re available.

 - Eight hours of volunteer work at Miwok fulfills the WS100 and some other 100-miler service requirements.

 - Eight hours of volunteer work at the Miwok 100K also gets you an extra ticket in the 2021 Miwok entry lottery.

 If you’re running the race, consider asking a friend or two to come along as volunteers.
 You’ll all have fun, and you won’t have to drive yourself all the way home after running 62 miles!

 2020 Volunteer Opportunities: